Georgian National Academy of Sciences: Current members

-Georgian scientific schools of mathematics, physics, psychology, philosophy, physiology, botany, oriental studies, linguistics, history, archaeology, ethnography and paleobiology have won world recognition.
+Affiliations

 GNAS is a National Scientific Associate of the International Council for Science (ICSU, France).

 Among other science academies of Georgia are: the Abkhazian Regional Academy of Sciences (founded in 1995, in Tbilisi), the Georgian Academy of Agrarian Sciences (founded in 1991, in Tbilisi), and the Georgian Academy of Bio-Medical Sciences.
 By the GNAS is recognized also the Georgian National Section of Euroscience (ESGNS).